There's a certain Slant of light: Form and summary

 The poem is written in four quatrains.
 The poem is sometimes formatted without stanza breaks or em-dashes, though it has both in Dickinson's original manuscript.

 The poem's metrical pattern resembles ballad meter, however, only the final stanza fully follows the meter of a trochaic ballad.
 The other stanzas are more irregular in observance of ballad meter.
 The first stanza, although it is in ballad meter (4-3-4-3), seems stilted when following the four downbeats of trochaic ballad; it is read most naturally with anapests at the start of line 1 and at the beginning and end of line 3.
 Stanzas two and three appear to shorten the beginning of each line (3-3-4-3), creating an abrupt effect.
 End-rhyme follows a scheme of abcb defe ghih jklk, a typical ballad pattern.

 There is alliteration, consonance, and assonance scattered throughout the poem.
 There is idiosyncratic capitalization, especially for nouns.
 Many of the themes in the poem are created through the initial simile of winter light "that oppresses, like the Heft / Of Cathedral Tunes -" This simile creates a synesthetic effect, mixing sound, sight, and weight.
 This simile first introduces religious connotations to the poem.
 Literary critic Helen Vendler has noted in Dickinson: Selected Poems and Commentaries that "Despair" was commonly known in the 19th century as one of two sins that could prevent someone from entering Heaven, the other being "Presumption."
 With Vendler's interpretation, Dickinson conceptualizes this religious Despair, the ultimate loss of hope, to what one feels at the onset of winter by connecting abstract terms to sensory details, such as "Slant of light" to "Heavenly Hurt" and "Shadows" to "the look of Death."
 Other scholars, such as Paula Bennett in Emily Dickinson: Woman Poet, have explored the inaccessibility of the poem without a grounded speaker or setting and the ambiguous nature of the "hurt" and "imperial affliction" described by the speaker.
+Scholar Ed Folsom has analyzed the poem's closing comparison of the light's departure to "the look of Death" to argue that winter in Dickinson's poetry more broadly "is the season that forces reality, that strips all hope of transcendence."